Holstenstraße station: History

 On 28 September 1883, a Holstenstraße station was opened for a horsecar line, from Millerntor – near Reeperbahn – to Holstenstraße.

 In 1893, the station was built elevated, as an alternate for the at-grade station called Schulterblatt at the current location.
 The station was part of the link line from Hamburg central station to Altona central station.
-During the bombing of Hamburg in World War II in 1943, the station building was destroyed and provisionally rebuild.
+During the bombing of Hamburg in World War II in 1943, the station building was destroyed and provisionally rebuilt.
 In the end of the 1980s, the Station was completely renovated, with a new platform building and entrance.

 Layout

 Holstenstraße is an elevated railway station with an island platform and two tracks.
 There is no personnel attending the station, but SOS and information telephones and ticket machines are available.
 Through a lift the station is accessible for handicapped persons.

 Tracks of the long distance and regional trains are separated, these trains do not stop at Holstenstraße station.